Mary-Pronina/TheOffice-HR-Analytics-SQL/README.md

 - `HAVING`
 - `UNION`

-These queries aim to:
+Using SQL queries, you can explore and analyze essential business data such as:

 - Retrieve and clean employee data
 - Generate insights from salary, position, and performance metrics
-- Support HR operations like promotion analysis, turnover tracking, and compensation benchmarking
+- Support HR operations like employee role distribution, salary analysis, and attendance tracking.

 ### 1. Join employee demographics with salary